TrueCar/gluestick/docs/Configuration.md

 # Vendoring

-Some packages or modules like `React` don't change frequently, so they can me vendored.
+Some packages or modules like `React` don't change frequently, so they can be vendored.
-To do so, import desired module/file in `src/vendor.js`.
-This file will be used as a separate entry for webpack.
+In order to do so, import the desired module/file in `src/vendor.js`.
+This file will become a separate entry used by either:

-There are 2 types of using vendor bundle:
+* `CommonsChunkPlugin`:
-* `CommonsChunkPlugin` - will build vendor as a normal bundle, rebuild it automatically when changed, preferd for code that changes frequently at a cost of build time
+  * build vendor as a normal bundle
+  * rebuild automatically when changed
+  * preferd for code that changes _kind of_ frequently at a cost of increased build time
+  * automatic common modules extraction to vendor bundle
+  * great for smaller and medium sized projects

+or

+* `DllPlugin`:
+  * create Dynamicaly Linked Library with vendored modules
+  * no automatic rebuilds
-* `DllPlugin` - will use vendor DLL bundle, won't be rebuilded, prefered for code that change rerely
+  * prefered for code that change rerely
+  * shared between parallel builds
+  * great for bigger projects

-`CommonsChunkPlugin` is a default mode, since it doesn't require any changes to be made or commands to be run.
+`CommonsChunkPlugin` is the default used plugin, since it doesn't require any changes to be made or commands to be run.

+> Please note, that `CommonsChunkPlugin` and `DllPlugin` are __not interoperable__, so it's up to you to decide which one suits your project better.

-`DllPlugin`, requires `gluestick build --vendor` command to be run, before building any other app.
+If you want to use `DllPlugin`, you firstly need to execute `gluestick build --vendor`, before building any other app.
-This command will create files under `build/assets/dlls`.
-Now if you `build` or `start` some app, it will use vendor DLL bundle.
-It can be ueeful for parallelizing builds: first you need to build vendor DLL bundle, which should be shared across all parallel builds.
-To build a single app use `gluestick build --client -A /<appName>`.
+This command will create files (including your vendor DLL bundle) under `build/assets/dlls`.
+Now if you `build` or `start` an app or whole project, it will use vendor DLL bundle.

+`DllPlugin` is the essential part that allows for app builds parallelisation.
+In order to split app builds you, firstly need to have vendor DLL bundle compiled and available for each build thread/process, then to build a single app use `gluestick build --client -A /<appName>` command.

 Also remember to build server/renderer bundle as well - `gluestick build --server`.